Management Response

 Responsible Deadline Status Comments

-As part of the FPI, identify existing donor committees/sub-committees that could be useful for addressing financing for gender equality UNW/COs 2017/12 Ongoing The FPI will be implemented over a 4-year period and review of these opportunities will be done during the full period.
+As part of the FPI, identify existing donor committees/sub-committees that could be useful for addressing financing for gender equality UNW/COs 2017/12 Overdue-Initiated The FPI will be implemented over a 4-year period and review of these opportunities will be done during the full period.

 Support south-south exchange between countries with more experience in strengthening donor coordination and countries that need to build capacity in this area UNW/Regional Offices 2018/12 Overdue-Not Initiated